 All of our thresholds are designed to meet ADA requirements as long as they are installed properly and as directed.
 Marble thresholds are to be recessed to the floor adjacent to it.
-Only the bevel part to be raised off the floor, the bottom part to be recessed (please see drawings below ).
+Only the bevel part is to be raised off the floor, and the bottom part is to be recessed (please see drawings below ).

-The ADA requirements for thresholds are:
+The ADA requirements for thresholds comprise the following:

 - Thresholds, if provided at a doorway, must not exceed 3/4 inch in height for exterior sliding doors or 1/2 inch for other types of doors.

 - Changes in level up to 1/4 inch can be vertical and do not need an edge treatment.

 - Changes in level between 1/4 inch and 1/2 inch must have a beveled slope equaling 1:2

 Our standard thicknesses for 4″ and wider thresholds are 5/8″, and 3/8″ or 1/2″ for 2″ wide thresholds.

 Standard Bevel Thresholds have 1/4″ Bevels on 2 long sides.
 Hollywood thresholds are designed with large ramps like 1 3/8″ Bevels.

 0Top-Level Thickness Requirements